ivankp/python-chadpipe/README.md

 `getpagesize()`, which on Linux is typically 4096 bytes.
 The initial capacity of the buffer can be changed by passing a `cap` argument to the call function.
-The behavior of `cap=None` is the same as if the argument was not passed.
+The behavior with `cap=None` is the same as if the argument was not passed.
 Whether `cap` is provided or not, if the buffer size is not large enough, it is reallocated in powers of 2, starting at the initial capacity.